Jeffrey-David/Twitter-Sentiment-Analysis-with-MLP-CNN-and-BERT/README.md

 # Twitter-Sentiment-Analysis-with-MLP-CNN-and-BERT

+### To use the code download and save the glove_200d to the data folder before trying to run the notebooks.

 ## 1. Multi-Layer Perceptron (MLP)

 In Twitter_Sentiment_Analysis_MLP.ipynb, a MLP model is employed for text classification.
 The MLP is a feedforward neural network consisting of multiple layers, including an input layer, one or more hidden layers, and an output layer.
 In this case, the input layer receives the TF-IDF vectors representing the text data.
 The hidden layers perform a series of non-linear transformations on the input data, learning complex patterns and relationships within the features.
 Finally, the output layer, typically a softmax layer, produces the probability distribution over the target categories.
 The model is trained to minimise the categorical cross-entropy loss, allowing it to learn to predict the correct category for a given input.
 MLPs are versatile and can capture both simple and complex relationships in the data, making them a suitable choice for text classification tasks, especially when combined with informative features like TF-IDF vectors.